le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 rotate them to the right angle, or even tilt them with stands.
 The downside is that you'll have to learn to type on them, which will take several weeks to reach your previous typing accuracy and speed.
+[Monkeytype](https://monkeytype.com/) can be very helpful for measuring your before and after typing speed and accuracy.

 ![split-keyboard](/img/posts/choosing-the-right-keyboard/split.jpg)